Holy Ghost hole: Decoration

-Holy Ghost holes are typically decorated with Pentecostal motifs, such as doves, rays of light, and flames.
-The hole may be permanently left open, displaying a dove figurine or other depictions of the holy spirit.
-However, the holes are often covered by latticework or a wooden lid which is only opened during liturgical performances.
+Holy Ghost holes are typically decorated with Pentecost motifs, such as doves, rays of light, and flames.
+The hole may be permanently left open, displaying a dove figurine or other depictions of the Holy Spirit.
+However, the holes are mostly covered by latticework or a wooden lid which is only opened for liturgical performances.

 In some cases, the decorations surrounding the hole may be relatively neutral.
-For example, they may be surrounded by depictions of angels with instruments, without symbols tying the scene to any particular biblical story.
-In which cases it can be assumed that it was used for several liturgical performances throughout the year, such as the ascension, not just pentecost.
+For example, they may be depictions of angels with instruments, without symbols tying the scene to any particular biblical story.
+In these cases, it can be assumed the opening would be used for a variety of other liturgical performances throughout the year.